Subscribe anywhere you listen to podcasts.

-Bloggers, in particular, need email lists so that if the website goes down, you can get in touch with your followers for updates.
-And also, especially at the beginning of the relationship – so they hear from you and remember your site name!
+Content Creators, in particular, need email lists so that if any social media account goes down, you can get in touch with your followers for updates.
+And subscribers need to hear from you regularly so you earn brand recognition and positive perception.

 If you’re not clear on the difference between newsletters, rss and email this will help put it all into perspective.